-If you love butternut squash or would like to try more recipes then have a look at our Roasted Mashed Butternut Squash or our Instant Pot Butternut Squash Soup.
+If you love butternut squash or would like to try more recipes, then have a look at our Roasted Mashed Butternut Squash or our Instant Pot Butternut Squash Soup.
+Or for another amazing Italian meal then try our Osso Buco Recipe!

 Why I Love This Recipe